nikbrunner/scarth-johnson/book_1_v1/02-new-player.md

 The question isn't whether I can do it.
 The question is whether I'm willing to risk failure.

 I turn from the window to find Pixel watching me, her green eyes reflecting the city lights.
 "What do you think, Pix?
-Ready to eat better food?"
+Ready for a change?"

 She blinks slowly—the feline equivalent of a shrug.